Looking for the old trailblazer-test-0.1.1 docs? They’re here, but don’t forget to upgrade to 1.0 - it’s worth it!

 end

-Instead of having to pass what operation gets tested to each assertion you can conveniently define it using let()
+Instead of having to pass the asserted operation constant each time you use an assertion helper, you can conveniently define it using let()

 .